 Step 7: Once the verifications are complete, you'll see the following notice:

 How do I verify that my DKIM records are actually working?

 All emails with proper DKIM setup will look like this:

-Note that the "signed-by" domain and the sending domain are same and therefore, ESPs will not mark this email as spam for signing mismatch reasons.
+Note: The signed-by domain and the sending domain are the same and therefore, ESPs will not mark this email as spam for signing mismatch reasons.